lwl1112/polymorphicHERV/README.md

    samtools view -b -L  *.bed  completed.bam > extracted.bam

-the bed file can be downloaded in 'bed files/':
+"*.bed" is the input bed file containing HERV-K coordinates.
+They can be downloaded in 'bed files/' for hg19 and hg38:

   HERVK_int.all.25oct2016.hg19.bed  (hg19 build)